aryak007/Dockerman/README.md

 npm install
 gulp
 ```
-### Both the above methods will start hosting the app at http://localhost:3000 .
+### The above will start hosting the app at http://localhost:3000 .
 Check the list of available APIs to know about the routes

 ## List of available APIs